syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Columns.md

 ### Default action buttons

 Using command columns in TreeGrid, we can display a separate column to perform CRUD operations.It is also possible to perform any custom actions by using custom command buttons.
-Command column can be defined in TreeGrid using `columns.commands` property.
+Command column can be defined in TreeGrid using `Commands` property.
-A command column can be customized by using `type` and `buttonOptions` properties.
+A command column can be customized by using `Type` and `ButtonOptions` properties.

-* **type** – Using this property we can add required action buttons in TreeGrid command column such as edit,delete,save and cancel.
+* **Type** – Using this property we can add required action buttons in TreeGrid command column such as edit,delete,save and cancel.
-* **buttonOptions** - Using this property we can customize the button in the command column with the properties available in [ejButton](https://help.syncfusion.com/api/js/ejbutton#members "ejButton").
+* **ButtonOptions** - Using this property we can customize the button in the command column with the properties available in [Button](https://help.syncfusion.com/api/js/ejbutton#members "Button").

 {% highlight html %}
 <ej:TreeGrid runat="server" ID="TreeGridControlCommand">